commonhaus/foundation/agreements/project-contribution/onboarding-checklist.md

-# On-boarding checklist
+# Onboarding checklist

-This is an example of the process for Project on-boarding.
+This is an example of the process for Project onboarding.

 A significant part of this is an "asset inventory".
 This inventory can be just as useful for the project as it is for the Foundation,